Stimulus Check Update: Will There Be A Fourth Relief Payment?

-(CBS Detroit) — Many are already asking about a fourth stimulus check.
-The latest round of economic relief has already been distributed to most eligible Americans.
-As of last week, the total number reached about 130 million payments of up to $1,400 per person.
+(CBS Detroit) — Many are already asking about a fourth stimulus check, even as the third round of economic relief is still being distributed to eligible Americans.
+As of last week, a total of about 130 million payments of up to $1,400 per person had been delivered.
 That adds up to about $335 billion of the $422 billion allotted in the $1.9 trillion American Rescue Plan Act.
 Paper checks and EIP cards continue to arrive in the mail everyday.

 These relief payments are part of a broad effort to cushion COVID’s economic impact on households and support the economy while it recovers from the pandemic.
 The stimulus package also extends unemployment benefits, strengthens the child tax credit, and much more.
 The recent round of stimulus checks follows the $1,200 payments at the pandemic’s outset and the $600 payments in early January.
 But some politicians feel that this latest effort, on top of previous efforts, still won’t be enough.READ MORE: Restaurants Reopening: Where Do They Stand, And How Do They Recover From COVID?